-(Create a hierarchical list of post categories)
+(Create nested post categories)

-(Add hierarchical post categories to WordPress)
+(Adding hierarchical categories to WordPress)

 (Add New Category)

-To create a new category while creating or editing a post:
+If you need to create a new category while creating or editing a post:

 - Click on the ‘+Add New Category’ link,

-- Click on Add New Category …
+- Click the ‘Add New Category’ button …

 The new category will instantly become available …